solaceforum.org · Est. 2013

 The cases that reach our members do not fit neatly into existing doctrine.
 They sit at the intersection of developmental science, digital technology, cross-border jurisdiction, and fundamental rights — demanding not just legal expertise but comparative vision and the willingness to be uncertain.

-SOLACE members are not observers of the law's evolution — they are its agents.
+Since 2013, SOLACE has brought together legal professionals who are not observers of the law's evolution — they are its agents.
 They appear in its courtrooms, draft its reforms, train its investigators, and carry the weight of its failures.
 The forum's value lies precisely in this experiential diversity: a prosecutor from The Hague and a public defender from Buenos Aires, a digital forensics expert from Seoul and a family court judge from Nairobi, arriving at the same difficult case from different legal traditions.

 Members represent every role in the legal ecosystem of child protection.